SCM Globe

 Picture of a map from the SCM Globe app showing the suppply chain route from Cincinnati to Louisville.

-Demand for Cincinnati Seasonings products is growing steadily, and you have been hired to head up the company’s supply chain operations.
+Demand for Cincinnati Seasonings products is growing steadily, and you have been hired to run the company’s supply chain operations.
 There is a seasonings factory downtown in an industrial area by the river, and a distribution center (DC) at a transportation hub on the outskirts of town.
 From the DC, products are delivered to stores in Ohio and surrounding states.
 The company wants you to improve their existing supply chain, and then expand it to support the company’s growth as they open new stores.

 [This is the case study to start with.
 After going through the 6 steps to getting started, do this case study.
 Work individually at first, not in groups.
 Each person needs their own account.
 Read the introduction to Cincinnati Seasonings, and take on the three challenges shown below.
 That’s how you’ll learn to use the software, and how to use simulations to analyze and design supply chains.
 Then you will be ready to work in groups or work on more advanced cases.
 For instructors there is a step-by-step study guide for this case.
 Instructors can request an evaluation account and a copy of the study guide.]